 Make sure that your child gets as much natural daylight as possible.
 This will help regulate your child’s internal sleep/wake clock.
 Keep blinds open, head outside, and enjoy the sunshine.

 Make sure that your child gets some physical activity during the day.
 Physical activity can help your child fall asleep at night and improve the quality of their sleep.
 This summer, try to have your child spend time outside playing, going for a walk, riding a scooter or bike, or swimming.

 9) Bed for sleep only

 While your child may be too old for daily naps, an occasional nap on a busier, more active day may happen.
-Try to limit long naps and naps in the later afternoon, as these can interfere with the body’s sleep drive at night and impact your child’s ability to fall sleep.
+Limiting long naps and naps in the later afternoon can interfere with the body’s sleep drive at night and impact your child’s ability to fall asleep.
 If your child was up late one night, try to have them go to bed early the following night rather than taking a nap.

-Research shows that we all have different sleep needs, and we are all impacted differently by lack of sleep.
+Research shows that we all have different sleep needs and are impacted differently by lack of sleep.
 If sleep is not a problem for you or your child – no need to fix it, even if you don’t have all of these healthy sleep habits down perfectly.

-But, if your child is struggling to fall asleep, struggling to stay asleep, not waking up rested, or waking very early… a great starting point would be to make sure you are doing these healthy sleep habits.
+But, if your child is struggling to fall asleep, struggling to stay asleep, not waking up rested, or waking very early… an excellent starting point would be to make sure you are making these healthy sleep habits.

-If, after addressing these healthy sleep habits, sleep is still problematic, it is probably time to talk to your child’s pediatrician.
-Also, if your child snores or wakes up in the night gasping for air… those are signs that it is time to speak with your child’s pediatrician or other medical professional about underlying medical issues that may be impacting your child’s sleep length and quality.
+If sleep is still problematic after addressing these healthy sleep habits, it is probably time to talk to your child’s pediatrician.
+Also, if your child snores or wakes up in the night gasping for air… those are signs that it is time to speak with your child’s pediatrician or other medical professionals about underlying medical issues that may impact your child’s sleep length and quality.